classroomtechtools/ObjectStore/README.md

 ## Why?

 AppsScripters need a quick and easy way to keep objects hanging around, and to persist them across executions.
+There are services available but using them effectively is a well-worn problem.
+Why not solve it once-and-for-all?

 Using `PropertiesService` is great for persisting across executions, but is slow and has a quota.
 If you're storing objects, you'll need to parse them to use them first, making it even slower.